 College students think they have it all figured out.
 We’re finally on our own, free to make our own decisions.
 In this stage of our lives, lessons slip into our everyday life when we least expect it.
 But we have to be willing to be open to them.

 Tess Quinlan graduated from Marquette University in 2014 with a degree in Broadcast and Electronic Communication.
-She works as a college sports digital producer for USA TODAY Sports in Washington, D.C.
+She works as an NBC Sports producer after previously serving as digital producer for USA TODAY Sports in Washington, D.C.